hbc/knowledgebase/r/rshiny_server.md

 ## Shiny Syntax

-A typical Shiny App will have a structure that looks something like:
+A typical Shiny App will have a structure that at bare minimum looks something like:

 ```
 ui <- fluidPage(